-The Crown Terrace is a lower West facing site known for being excellent for ridge soaring, in the right conditions of course.
+The Crown Terrace is a North West facing site known for being excellent for ridge soaring, in the right conditions of course.

-A good introduction from a local pilot is a must as it can go from benign and happy to downright scary in a minute or two so learn what to look and feel for.
+A good introduction from an experienced local pilot is a must as conditions can go from benign and happy to downright scary in a minute or two so learn what to look and feel for.
 It's not known as 'Crown Terrors' or the 'Terrace Monster' for nothing.

 The terrace airspace box is pretty easy since we normally just ridge soar there.

-The altitude limit is 3,000ft MSL, which is about the height of Bob's Peak.
+The altitude limit is 3,000ft AMSL, which is the height of the top of Mount Beetham.

-You can go out in front as far as the main road.
+You can go out in front as far as the main road leading to Arrowtown.

 You can fly towards Arrowtown to where the far end of the golf course meets the houses on the outskirts of Arrowtown.
 There is also a tall lone tree on the terrace just SW of Mount Beetham which is also a boundary marker.